01 of 16

 12 of 16

 Situated between the Louvre and the Opera Garnier is a Renaissance-style palace that was once the residence of the Cardinal Richelieu.
-Today occupied by luxury boutiques and restaurants, as well as several government offices, the Palais Royal was for centuries the center of royal amusement: French playwright Molière occupied a theatre that once stood here with his troupe (it would later burn down-- twice!)
+Today, occupied by luxury boutiques and restaurants, as well as several government offices, the Palais Royal was for centuries the center of royal amusement.
+French playwright Moliere occupied a theater that once stood here with his troupe.
+It has since burned down, twice.

-The stately "palais" and accompanying gardens are a very pleasant place for a stroll, cafe or whirl around high-end shops, while Daniel Buren's quirky modern sculpture adds interesting contrast to the old-world charm-- even if it's not for everyone.Continue to 13 of 16 below.
+The stately palais and accompanying gardens are a very pleasant place for a stroll, cafe, or whirl around high-end shops, while Daniel Buren's quirky modern sculpture adds an interesting contrast to the old-world charm.Continue to 13 of 16 below.

 13 of 16

-Yet another "Hôtel" that is most certainly not a hotel in the English sense, Paris' Renaissance-style City Hall sits proudly in the center of Paris.
-It was built in 1873 on the vast plaza that was once called "Place de la Grève", a site notorious for gory public executions in the medieval period.
+Yet another "hotel" that is most certainly not a hotel in the English sense, Paris' Renaissance-style City Hall sits proudly in the center of Paris.
+It was built in 1873 on the vast plaza that was once called "Place de la Greve," a site notorious for gory public executions during the Medieval period.

-Today, Hôtel de Ville hosts events throughout the year, including free exhibits, concerts during the summer, and ice-skating during the winter months.
+Today, Hôtel de Ville hosts events throughout the year like free exhibits, concerts during the summer, and ice-skating during the winter months.
 It can be a glorious sight in its lit evening guise.Continue to 14 of 16 below.

 14 of 16